Fuel Up for 2019

 And now you know the basics of nutrition and physical activity!
 We wish you a happy and healthy 2019!
-If you need help starting your new lifestyle while on the meal plan, our campus registered dietitian, Jessica, offers nutrition appointments.
-Book one online here: http://calendly.com/book-a-nutrition-appointment
+If you need help starting your new lifestyle while on the meal plan, our campus Registered Dietitian, offers nutrition appointments.
+Book one online here.

 Jennifer Beverley, BSc, MScFN(c)

 Jennifer Beverley has always had a passion for nutrition and physical activity.
 After completing her BSc in Kinesiology at Queen’s University she moved to London, Ontario to complete a BSc in Food and Nutrition.
 She is now a candidate for her MSc in Food and Nutrition and is working towards becoming a Registered Dietitian.
 She has fond memories of the food offered by Queen’s University Hospitality Services and even taught group fitness classes at the ARC.